macla7/shiftTrader/README.md

 ## CURRENT TODO's

-- Get datetimepicker example project working.. tinker with it
-- implement a cleaner solution in ST.
 - big bug, where on new bid the names disappear.
 - Test Android similuator
 - Login and Signup screen need keyboard dismiss stuff.